Joakim Nygård

 Joakim Nygård (born 8 January 1993) is a Swedish professional ice hockey forward for Färjestad BK of the Swedish Hockey League (SHL).

 An undrafted player Nygård was signed by the NHL's Edmonton Oilers in 2019 from Färjestad BK.
 He played 42 NHL games for the Oilers before re-signing with Färjestad BK.
-In 2022 he was part of the Färjestad BK team who won the Le Mat Trophy as Swedish Hockey League Champions.
+In 2022 he was part of the Färjestad BK team that won the Le Mat Trophy as Swedish Hockey League Champions in 2022.

 Playing career

-Nygård originally played as a youth with Stockholm based, Skå IK, whose junior team he played for during his early teens.
+Nygård originally played as a youth with Stockholm-based, Skå IK, whose junior team he played for during his early teens.
 In 2009, Nygård, then 16 years old, moved from Stockholm to Sunne in Värmland County to play for Sunne IK's J18 and J20 teams.
 He made his professional debut with the men's team, playing a single game in the Hockeyettan (Div.1).